darkquilius/Client-Clock/README.md

 ## Description

-Time for your time to start making cents.
+*Time for your time to start making cents.*

-Application is a system that will track the amount of time spent with specific clients or projects then use that information to create a billing page with hourly cost, total time, and total cost for the work done.
+This application is a system that will track the amount of time spent with specific clients or projects then use that information to create a billing page with hourly cost, total time, and total cost for the work done.

+The live page can be viewed here: https://kseredick95.github.io/Code-wizards/

 ## User Story